Tent Footprint vs tarp

 The name might make you scratch your head but a tent footprint isn’t what it sounds like.
 It’s a barrier placed between a tent and the ground to protect the tent.

 Tent footprints differ from tarps in shape, weight, and customization.
-These are products designed to fit around the bottom of your specific tent.
+They’re designed to be a perfect fit for the base of your tent.
 Some brands sell tents with the footprint, others sell them separately.

 Tent footprint pros: